 You are at greater risk when you drive at night.
-Drivers can't see hazards as quickly as in daylight, so they have less time to respond.
+Drivers can't see hazards as soon as in daylight, so they have less time to respond.
 Drivers caught by surprise are less able to avoid a crash.

 The problems of night driving involve the driver, the roadway, and the vehicle.
+We will discuss each of these factors.